INFOCENTER

 Undemanding to the supporting structure

 Unlike facades decorated with plaster, for which the wall of the building must be flat, cleaned and primed, ventilated ones can be mounted on an unprepared or uneven surface.
-To create a flat surface of the external cladding, brackets with adjustable extension are used, which make it possible to level even significant non-flatness of the supporting wall.
+To create a flat surface of the external cladding, brackets with adjustable extension are used, which make it possible to level even significant non-flatness of the load-bearing wall.

 High maintainability

 The advantage of ventilated facades is that most systems allow you to easily replace elements of individual sections of the cladding in case of their damage.
 In this case, it is important that the system supplier ensures maximum color matching of the new facade material to the existing cladding.
-In the event of replacing a part of the facade that has been exposed to ultraviolet light for a long time, it is necessary to select new elements taking into account possible fading.
+In case of replacing a part of the facade that has been exposed to ultraviolet light for a long time, it is necessary to select new elements taking into account possible fading.

 Disadvantages of a ventilated facade